RESEARCH CONTINUUM

 SYSTEM MAPPING

-The objective is not classification.
+The objective is not to classify the organism.

 OBSERVATIONS